Our Board members

-Gary Bonato is a registered architect and practice principal with over 29 years' experience as an architect and as a company director and managing director.
+Gary Bonato is a registered architect and practice principal with over 30 years of experience as an architect, company director and managing director.

 He has undertaken numerous architectural and construction projects ranging from small residential, to larger commercial projects in the private and public sectors, nationally and internationally.

 Gary’s passion for the South Australian community drives his participation in social housing projects, providing him with an understanding of the diverse and conflicting issues, and importantly, the priorities of the housing system.
 He holds a Bachelor of Architecture and is a Fellow of the Australian Institute of Architects.

 Gary served on the Architectural Practice Board of South Australia from 2008 to 2020 including as Chairperson from 2012 to 2017.
 In 2020, he was appointed as an Assessor for SACAT.